Jbleezy/BO1-Reimagined/README.md

 * Fix zombies rarely (about 1 in 200) still doing Gersch device backwards run anim after gersch is gone
 * Fix PaP hintstring showing take weapon for other players weapons for a short period
 * Make frag grenades throw faster
+* Fix zombies bleeding out when in teleporter room in Kino (add a check for this in failsafe)
+* Increase China Lake damage
+* Decrease PSG1 damage

 ## GRIEF TODO:
 * Add powerup model and shader for slow down powerdown